microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 Furthermore, TypeScript also has the notion of *global* augmentations of the form `declare global { }`.
 This allows modules to augment global types such as `Array` if necessary.

-The name of module augmentation is resolved using the same set of rules as module specifiers in `import` and `export` declarations.
+The name of a module augmentation is resolved using the same set of rules as module specifiers in `import` and `export` declarations.
-The declarations in module augmentation are merged with any existing declarations the same way they would if they were declared in the same file.
+The declarations in a module augmentation are merged with any existing declarations the same way they would if they were declared in the same file.

 Neither module augmentations nor global augmentations can add new items to the top level scope - they can only "patch" existing declarations.